 This black raspberry chocolate chip ice cream is made with just a few simple ingredients!
-It’s vegan, gluten free, does not require an ice cream maker, and is ready in 5 minutes in the blender!
+It’s vegan, gluten-free, doesn't require an ice cream maker, and is ready in 5 minutes in the blender!
 It’s so creamy, so refreshing, and it’s so easy to make that you’ll never make churned ice cream again, it really is the way to make the best ice cream!

-- Freeze.
-Pour cream mixture into a bread tin or freezer safe and airtight container.
-Mix in 3/4ths of the baking chips to the ice cream base and then add the remaining to the top of the ice cream.
+- Pour the cream mixture into a bread tin or freezer-safe and airtight container.
+Mix in ¾ths of the baking chips to the ice cream base and then add the remaining to the top of the ice cream.
 Freeze for at least 5 hours or overnight.

 - Enjoy a scoop of ice cream alongside a fresh chocolate chip cookie for an absolute favorite dessert!

 How can I tell if the ice cream has been blended enough?

 A trick to tell when it's ready is to dip a wooden spoon in the blended mixture and it should coat the back of a wooden spoon completely.